awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python-segment.md

    document.set_user("U12345");
    ```

 You can call `set_user` in your controllers to record the user ID as soon as your application starts processing a request\.
-If you will only use the segment to set the user ID, you can chain the calls in a single line\.

 To find traces for a user ID, use the `user` keyword in a filter expression\.